bitcoin/bitcoin/whitepaper/README.md

 ## 6. Rewards

-Allow the payment of rewards (or dividends) in the native token.
+Allow the payment of rewards in the native token.
 With a single command the reward, denominated in RVN, is automatically divided evenly and sent pro-rata to the holders of the asset.

 Example: